What to do

 Zion Canyon Music Festival

-Two days of music… and fun!
+If you are planing a USA itinerary of 14 days or more in September, you may want to plan a couple days in Zion to attend this two-day event filled with music and fun!
 The festival is held in the O.C.
 Tanner Amphitheater.
 You can also browse through a variety of original art, fine craft vendors as well as several local restaurant booths.

 - Very Favourable